Mellerud rabbit: Appearance and personality

 The Mellerud rabbit is similar to the Gotland rabbit in terms of conformation.
 It is a medium-sized rabbit with an adult weight of 3–3.5 kg (6.6-7.7 lbs).
 The body of the doe is relatively elongated with a fine head while the buck is usually somewhat more compact with a rounder head and thicker muzzle.
-There is no weight difference between the genders.
+There is no weight difference between the sexes.
 The ears are of medium length and relatively thin, pointed rather than rounded.
 The eyes are somewhat large with an alert expression.
 The eyes are brown, blue or a mixture of the two.

 The coat is short and fine.
 The colour is either albino or black with white spotting, referred to as Dutch markings.
 Because breeders have never strived to standardise the markings in the variety, there is a higher degree of variation in the white markings than in most traditional show breeds.
 Most Melleruds exhibit white muzzles, blazes to varying degrees, white front of chest and white frontpaws.
 The white may also extend to and include the sides of the face, the shoulders, the back and/or the hind legs.

 The temperament of the Mellered rabbit is described as lively and curious.
 The Mellerud is often considered to be somewhat calmer than the Gotland rabbit, and also tends to produce somewhat smaller litters on average.
 The kits grow relatively slowly compared to modern production breeds, but in return require less feed.
 The landrace is considered hardy and few genetic defects are known.